Great Lakes Brewing Company: Sustainability

 Great Lakes Brewing Company has undertaken a number of initiatives to promote sustainability, including recycling promotional materials to create fuel for heating an outdoor structure, the use of straw-bale construction (incidentally the first straw-bale structure in Cleveland), the composting of leftovers from the brewery's restaurant, and the use of local and organic food.
 The brewery also provides barley left over from the brewing process to local farmers for use as feed and to local bakers who use it to produce bread and pretzels.
 In addition, the delivery trucks are equipped to use biodiesel and are fueled with left-over vegetable oil from the restaurant.
 The brewery uses solar panels placed on the roof to preheat the water they use to brew beer.
 And during the colder months, they use outside air for cooling, rather than conventional refrigeration units.
 The organization is growing, with 5800 members in 2008.

 Great Lakes Brewing Company also hosts the meetings of Entrepreneurs for Sustainability, a business network in the Greater Cleveland area focusing on sustainability and entrepreneurship.
 The brewery has set up displays at a number of sustainability-oriented events, including a 2006 "greener living fair" at Ohio State University, and the "green pavilion" of the 2009 Cleveland Home and Garden Show at the I-X Center.

 Sports affiliations

-GLBC has been the official craft brewery of the Cleveland Indians/Guardians of Major League Baseball (MLB) since 2019, and of the Cleveland Cavaliers of the National Basketball Association (NBA) since 2022.
+GLBC has been the official craft brewery of the Cleveland Cavaliers of the National Basketball Association (NBA) since 2022.
+GLBC was formerly the official craft brewery of the Cleveland Indians/Guardians of Major League Baseball (MLB) from 2019–2023.